 - Asymmetry of the surgically altered breasts.
 This may lead to the need for further surgery to improve their appearance.

-Frequently Asked Questions about Recovery After Breast Reduction Surgery
+FAQs about about Recovering After Breast Reduction Surgery

 When can I drive?